refreshav/www/content/event/national-learn-to-code-day-browser-extensions.md

 During the workshop, you'll learn:

-* learn basic programming techniques and concepts that are translatable to other programming languages
+* basic programming techniques and concepts that are translatable to other programming languages
 * review the basic building blocks of how HTML, CSS, and JavaScript work together to create richer online experiences
 * load and update extensions using Chrome’s developer mode
 * modify and replace elements using JavaScript (more kittens on the web!)